Summer VIP (Veterinary Intensive Program)

 - Current Alabama or Kentucky resident

-- Rising sophomore, junior or senior college student or recent college graduate
+- College students entering their sophomore, junior, or senior year, or recent college graduates.

 - Minimum 3.0 GPA (on 4.0 scale)